artemsheludko/flexible-jekyll/_posts/2022-12-28-cyclystic-case-study.markdown

 The data set still contained a handful for time travelling durations (negative durations).
 Without knowing how the data is collected, I opted to omit these values from the trip duration calculations.
 It's possible that the start and stop times got switched, but without talking to the boss or data collection team, omission seems to be the safest choice since there are less the 20 data points out of 5.7 million.

-There as also one data point where the latitude and longitude ended in Canada.
+There was also one data point where the latitude and longitude ended in Canada.
 Either someone stole a bike out of the city or the lat/long coordinates were recorded incorrectly.
-Since I didn't think there much benefit to look at the lat/long coordinates for membership analysis, I chose to ignore this bit.
+Since I didn't think there was much benefit to look at the lat/long coordinates for membership analysis, I chose to ignore this bit.

 ## Down to the Nitty Gritty
 ### Analysis and Visuals